cadrephp/Cadre.Module/README.md

 ## Cadre\Module\ModuleInterface

-This interface extends `Aura\Di\ContainerConfigInterface` and defines four new methods.
+This interface extends `Aura\Di\ContainerConfigInterface` and defines four methods.

 ### require()

 Returns an array of class names of other modules that it requires.

-### requireDev()

-Returns an array of class names of other modules that it requires if in development.

 ### conflict()